 - Interactive classes in a relaxed and friendly atmosphere either individualized or in a group setting.

 The Diabetes Support Group meets the first Thursday of every other month March through November from 12:00 p.m. – 1:00 p.m.
 These meetings provide informative education on a variety of topics that affect patients with diabetes.
 Members of the support group are also excellent sources of information on managing your disease.

 The Program Staff

 Primary instructors for the program are certified diabetes educators who are registered nurses or registered dietitians.
 These professionals work closely with your physician and your educational experience in our program is included in your medical record.
-The director of the Washington Regional Wound Care Clinic provides oversight to the diabetes education program and both departments work together to provide the best possible care.
 You, your family members, and/or caregivers complete this important team.

 Based on your needs, the program will provide instruction on the following topics: